mtumilowicz/big-data-scala-spark-batch-workshop/README1.md

             * Kubernetes
     * Worker node
         * any node that can run application code in the cluster
+        * may not share filesystems with one another
     * Spark executor
         * runs on each worker node in the cluster
             * only a single executor runs per node